Cuomo: State police, NYPD probing Times Square bomb threat

-New York Gov. Andrew M. Cuomo has ordered a state police investigtaion Sunday into a bomb threat in Times Square.
+New York Gov. Andrew M. Cuomo has ordered a state police investigation Sunday into a bomb threat in Times Square.
+However, Cuomo and NYPD officials said the threat was not credible.

+While Cuomo did not disclose the nature and the timing of the threat, New York City police said they were investigating a social media statement and New York City Mayor Bill de Blasio indicated in a tweet that the threat was made Sunday.

 "There is no indication that this threat is credible, but with that said, state police will be on the ground working with NYPD and partners to step up patrols in the area during the day," Cuomo said in a statement Sunday morning.